 - Movement around the fracture site (pseudarthrosis).

 - Absence of callus (remodelled bone) or lack of progressive change in the callus suggests delayed union.

-Nonsurgical approaches such as early weight bearing and casting may be helpful for delayed union and nonunion.
-Surgical treatments include:
+- Early weight bearing and casting may be helpful for delayed union and non-union.

-Myositis ossificans is where calcifications and bony masses develop within muscle and can occur as a complication of fractures, especially in supracondylar fractures of the humerus.
-It tends to present with pain, tenderness, focal swelling, and joint/muscle contractions.
-Avoid excessive physiotherapy, rest the joint until pain subsides, non-steroidal anti-inflammatory drugs (NSAIDs) may be helpful and consider excision after the lesion has stabilised (usually 6-24 months).
+Myositis ossificans occurs when calcifications and bony masses develop within muscle and can occur as a complication of fractures, especially in supracondylar fractures of the humerus.
+The condition tends to present with pain, tenderness, focal swelling, and joint/muscle contractures.
+Avoid excessive physiotherapy, rest the joint until pain subsides, NSAIDs may be helpful and consider excision after the lesion has stabilised (usually 6-24 months).
 It may be difficult to distinguish from osteogenic sarcoma.

-Sudeck's atrophy is a form of reflex sympathetic dystrophy (or complex regional pain syndrome type 1), usually found in the hand or foot.
+Algodystrophy, also known as Sudeck's atrophy, is a form of reflex sympathetic dystrophy (or complex regional pain syndrome type 1), usually found in the hand or foot.
 89% of reflex sympathetic dystrophies follow trauma, notably fractures.
-A continuous, burning pain develops, accompanied at first by local swelling, warmth and redness which progresses to pallor and atrophy .
+A continuous, burning pain develops, accompanied at first by local swelling, warmth and redness, progressing to pallor and atrophy.
 Movement of the afflicted limb is very restricted.
 Treatment is usually multi-pronged:

 - Rehabilitation - physiotherapy and occupational therapy to decrease sensitivity and gradually increase exercise tolerance.

 - Psychological therapy.

 - Pain management - often difficult and with a disputed evidence base.
 Approaches used are neuropathic pain medications (eg, amitriptyline, gabapentin, opioids), steroids, calcitonin, intravenous bisphosphonates and regional blocks.